๐Ÿ’ŽCrystallography

 Monoclinic (Simple, Base-Centered)

-• Simple has 1 atom per unit cell, base-centered has 2—only two centering types are unique; others reduce to these
+• Simple has 1 lattice point per unit cell, base-centered has 2.
+Only these two centering types are distinct; other centerings reduce to one of these through a different choice of unit cell.

-• Gypsum, many feldspars, and organic compounds crystallize here—the flexibility accommodates molecules that don't pack efficiently in higher-symmetry systems
+• Gypsum, many feldspars, and organic compounds crystallize in this system.
+The flexibility accommodates molecules that don't pack efficiently in higher-symmetry arrangements.

 Triclinic

-• Only one lattice type exists (primitive)—any centering would create a smaller primitive cell
+• Only one lattice type exists (primitive).
+Any centering you might add would simply define a smaller primitive cell, so no new Bravais lattice results.

-• Lowest symmetry of all Bravais lattices means the most complex property tensors; kyanite and many organic molecules crystallize here
+• Lowest symmetry of all Bravais lattices (only inversion symmetry at most for the lattice itself).
+This means the most complex property tensors with the most independent components.
+Kyanite, plagioclase feldspars, and many organic molecules crystallize here.

-Compare: Monoclinic vs. Triclinic—monoclinic keeps two right angles as a "lifeline" of symmetry, while triclinic abandons all angular constraints.
-When analyzing unknown crystals, triclinic indexing is most challenging because no simplifying assumptions apply.
+Compare: Monoclinic vs. Triclinic: monoclinic keeps two right angles as a "lifeline" of symmetry, while triclinic abandons all angular constraints.
+When analyzing unknown crystals, triclinic indexing is the most challenging because no simplifying assumptions apply to the geometry.

 The Rhombohedral Exception